Skip to content

 OpenStack Cloud Controller Manager Integrates with OpenStack to provide node metadata, load balancers, and storage support.

 Cinder CSI (optional) Container Storage Interface (CSI) driver for provisioning and managing OpenStack Cinder volumes.
+Making use of Cinder CSI for persistent volumes.

 Cilium eBPF-based networking, security, and observability for Kubernetes clusters, providing advanced features like network policies and load balancing.